ArtifexSoftware/MuPDF.NET/docs/widget.rst

     .. attribute:: BorderDashes

        A list/tuple of integers defining the dash properties of the border line.
-This is only meaningful if *BorderStyle == "D"* and :attr:`BorderColor` is provided.
+This is only meaningful if `BorderStyle` equals "D" and :attr:`BorderColor` is provided.

     .. attribute:: ChoiceValues

-       Python sequence of strings defining the valid choices of list boxes and combo boxes.
+       Sequence of strings defining the valid choices of list boxes and combo boxes.
 For these widget types, this property is mandatory and must contain at least two items.
 Ignored for other types.

     .. attribute:: FieldName